mainmatter/ember-cli-simple-auth/README.md

 ```
 npm install --save-dev ember-cli-simple-auth
+ember generate ember-cli-simple-auth
 ```

-in your Ember CLI project's root.
+in your Ember CLI project's root. **Note that you must be running Ember CLI >= 0.0.42.**

 **Ember CLI now uses `window.[AppName]ENV` for environment configuration variables.
 Ember Simple Auth relies on `window.ENV` to read its configuration